Pizza Pilgrims is not just another pizza place.

-The reason they attracted all this attention is their inspiring founding story.
-Two brothers, James and Thom Elliot, decided to give up their ‘proper’ jobs to follow a dream to open a pizza chain out of 2 credit cards and a van, travelling around Italy, learning from the best pizza makers.
-A pizza pilgrimage.
+One of the reasons they attracted all this attention is their inspiring founding story.
+Two brothers, James and Thom Elliot, decided to give up their ‘proper’ jobs to follow a (delicious) dream: starting pizza chain with the help of two credit cards and a van.
+To do this they travelled around Italy, learning from the best pizza makers.
+It was truly a pizza pilgrimage.

-Back in 2012 they’ve set up their first shop on a market stall on Berwick Street market in Soho selling takeaway pizzas at a reasonable price and people loved it immediately.
-Since then, 6 years later, Pizza Pilgrims has opened 10 different pizzerias across London and Oxford.
+Back in 2012, they set up their first shop on a market stall on Berwick Street in Soho, selling takeaway pizzas at a reasonable price.
+People loved it immediately and a few years later, Pizza Pilgrims has opened ten different pizzerias across London and Oxford.

-Growing a company from market stall to a growing pizzeria chain with hundreds of employees in just a few years changes a lot of things.
-But one of the thing that still needs to be done is: expense reports.
-And as Thom, one of the co-founders puts it: “It doesn’t matter if you are the CEO of Mega Corp Ltd. or running your tiny little market stall, everyone hates doing expense reports.”
+Growing a company from a market stall to a growing pizzeria chain with hundreds of employees in just a few years changes a lot of things.
+But one of the things that still needs to be done is expense reports.
+As co-founder Thom puts it: “It doesn’t matter if you are the CEO of Mega Corp Ltd. or running your tiny little market stall, everyone hates doing expense reports.”

-He knows this as it was the same at Pizza Pilgrims.
-As they grew rapidly, their pain with expenses just become bigger as the receipts kept pilling up and the finance team had to reconcile a growing number of expenses manually.
+As Pizza Pilgrims grew rapidly, their pain with expenses just become bigger.
+The receipts kept pilling up and the finance team had to reconcile a growing number of expenses manually.

-Nofil, who works as a Financial Controller, tells us their company card reconciliation happened at the end of each month and the process of adding all transactions along with the receipts to an expense journal, which they later imported to Xero, their accounting software was a very strenuous task.
+Nofil, who works as a Financial Controller at Pizza Pilgrims, tells us their company card reconciliation happened at the end of each month.
+The process of adding all those transactions, along with the receipts, to an expense journal — which they later imported to Xero, their accounting software — was a very strenuous task.

-At one point Thom even decided to build a solution himself, to try and make at least storing the receipts in the photo stream for himself a bit easier, keeping expenses a bit more organised.
-But that didn’t help too much, as he found that he never got time to get around to actually do the expense reports properly.
+At one point, Thom even tried to build a solution himself, storing the receipts in a photo stream in a bid to keep them organised.
+But that didn’t help too much, as he found that he still struggled to find the time to do the expense reports properly.

 Thom stumbled upon Pleo while browsing on the Xero Partner page to find tools to streamline their processes.
 He thought to himself: “Why has no one done this before?” and sent it over to his finance department.

-The feeling was mutual (or as Nofil said: “It was like godsent”).
-After a quick trial with 2 of their employees, Pizza Pilgrims rolled Pleo out across the entire organisation, meaning that nobody at the company has to ever do expense reports again.
+After a quick trial with two of their employees, Pizza Pilgrims rolled out Pleo across the entire organisation, meaning that nobody at the company ever has to do expense reports again.

-While the premise of eliminating expense reports initially excites the employees especially, it’s the finance departments that actually saves a lot more time and manual work by implementing Pleo.
+While employees love the idea no longer paying for expenses out of their own pockets, it’s the finance departments that actually save a lot more time and manual work by bringing in Pleo.

-It was the same in Pizza Pilgrims case.
-Switching to Pleo cards for expensing meant saying goodbye to downloading credit card statement, chasing people for receipts, creating a manual journal, uploading it to the account software.
+It was the same in Pizza Pilgrims’ case.
+Switching to Pleo cards for expensing meant saying goodbye to downloading credit card statements, chasing people for receipts, creating a manual journal, uploading it to the account software.

-With Pleo, their finance department now have the this whole process fully automated.
-From the point of sale, employees are instantly reminded to add the receipts and categorise it, to having everything integrated directly with Xero, their accounting software.
+With Pleo, their finance department now has this whole process fully automated.
+From the point of sale, employees are instantly reminded to add the receipts and categorise it and everything is integrated directly with Xero, their accounting software.

-This way they can also track all transactions data in real-time and allocate expense properly.
-Thom describes Pleo as a clear and obvious solution that just makes life, without the expense reports, better.
+This way they can also track all transactions in real-time and allocate expense properly.
+Thom describes Pleo as a clear and obvious solution that just makes life better.